Shortbread is a type of crumbly, a little thick sweet buttery cookie which is commonly produced in Scotland and it’s extra-good, that’s a thing.

 Spread the melted chocolate on one heart and then cover it with the other half, proceed in this way for all the other place onto a baking tray.

-Let it cool then serve.
+Allow to cool down, then serve.